DaveBenham/VenomModules/README.md

 If the Sustain Drift is kept at 0, then the default configuration behaves like a typical Attack Decay Sustain Release (ADSR) envelope.
 The first Move stage is the Attack, the second Move stage the Decay, the third Sustain stage as itself, and the fourth Move stage is the final Release.

 If the Drift is non-zero then the default configuration acts like an Attack Decay Break Decay2 Release (ADBDR) envelope.
 The Sustain stage defines both the Break point, as well as the Sustain's Decay2 rate.
 This is more like a physical piano where the note slowly decays while the sustain pedal is held down, and quickly decays once the sustain pedal is released.

+### Factory Presets
+There are a number of factory presets that implement some common envelope types.
+There are two versions of most of the presets: Editable presets provide the stated functionality, but can be easily modified into something else entirely.
+Locked presets lock various parameter values so that the envelope cannot be transformed into a different type without first unlocking the parameters.
+The locked versions also rename all the stage knobs and ports to make it obvious what each stage does.
+Locked presets are a great way to gain familiarity with how the stage configuration works.

+- Attack Decay Break Decay2 Release
+- Attack Decay Sustain Release
+- Attack Decay
+- Attack Hold Decay Sustain Release
+- Attack Sustain Release
+- Decay
+- Delay Attack Decay Sustain Release

 ### *Global controls*